aroberge/avantpy/README.md

 - AvantPy also includes a tool to convert programs written in a given dialect into standard Python, showing the differences between the two, thus helping motivated users to make the transition to using only standard Python.
 - AvantPy also includes a custom REPL that can use any of the existing dialects.

-AvantPy uses [Friendly-traceback](https://aroberge.github.io/friendly-traceback-docs/docs/html/) to process Python tracebacks and translate them into easier to understand feedback for beginners.
+Before being put on hold, AvantPy was using an older version of [Friendly-traceback](https://aroberge.github.io/friendly-traceback-docs/docs/html/) to process Python tracebacks and translate them into easier to understand feedback for beginners.

+However, AvantPy is likely "broken" now due to the many changes done to friendly-traceback.
+In the future, I hope to resume work on AvantPy.

 ## Who is it for